AakashBelide/DSA/README.md

 - Be thorough in at least **:one:** language (C++ or Java or Python).
 If you are going ahead with Python, try to have a backup language (either C++ or Java) in which you know the basics of coding as some companies do not allow Python but it is very rare.
 The main reason is that many codes might give TLE in Python and the same code in other languages would work perfectly. **I have added few codes in Python as I could not find a single place where the solutions for various questions are in Python.
 I will try to add more solutions in the future.**

-- Make sure you know Java and C++ to understand the basic syntax as many technical MCQs are in these languages.
+- Make sure you know Java and C++ to understand the basic syntax as many technical MCQs are based on these languages.

-- If possible, try doing the daily problems on [Leetcode](https://leetcode.com/explore/featured/card/august-leetcoding-challenge-2021/) and [GFG](https://practice.geeksforgeeks.org/problem-of-the-day).
+- If possible, do the daily problems on [Leetcode](https://leetcode.com/explore/featured/card/august-leetcoding-challenge-2021/) and [GFG](https://practice.geeksforgeeks.org/problem-of-the-day).

 - Have a clear idea if you want to pursue masters or sit for placements if your university doesn't allow you to reject on-campus offers.